Blackfriars, Hereford: History

-The Friary of the Dominican Order of Blackfriars, also known as the Blackfriars Friary, was founded sometime before 1246.
+The Friars Preachers or Blackfriars arrived in Hereford sometime before 1246 after having been founded in 1215 and establishing an English province in 1221.
 Multiple parcels of land were granted to the Blackfriars by John Daniel, Bishop Orleton and Edward II.
 Edward III was reported to be present at the dedication of the church.
-The friary, located in the parish of St. John, Hereford, was established in 1322 when a chapel and monastic buildings were built.
+The priory, located in the parish of St. John, Hereford, was established in 1322 when a chapel and monastic buildings were built.
 A stone preaching cross and cemetery were added later.